+Remove old versions

+All current teachers of French are supposed to be given access to the French metacourse.
+If one French teacher makes the Frnech metacourse available, We tested that you have access now, you need to test again in the fall.

 Which Jacques Prévert poems are available in the LRC on a CD?
 (Marie-Thérèse spoke to me of such a CD.)
 How can students access the recorded version of these poems?

+? it seems to be in the French materials metacourse that I created: LRC-FREN-Resource https://moodle.uncc.edu/course/view.php?id=77047, the files are named “Noiset’s poems”.
+I just spot checked that some Prévert is part of it, you confirmed (you will have to tell you students which file to go to in the list of files).
+Here is the list: language link book/course unit2 disc\ unit file Duration Size

+French Noiset's Poems 01.wma 06:46.0 6,351 KB

+French Noiset's Poems 02.wma 10:00.0 9,386 KB

+French Noiset's Poems 03.wma 06:41.0 6,275 KB

+French Noiset's Poems 04.wma 12:42.0 11,910 KB

+French Noiset's Poems 05.wma 06:28.0 6,068 KB

 On the first day of class, I want the students to read to me a Prévert poem (which they will memorize over the course of the semester and recite at semester’s end) so that I can establish a sort of “baseline.”
 How can I record this?
+I’ll show you how you can record your entire class in one swoop in the LRC.
+Book the LRC by sending a meeting request to LRCRoomCoed434@uncc.edu and tplagwit.

 Periodically throughout the semester, the students will memorize and recite short passages from D’accord which focus on various aspects of French pronunciation.
 How can I record this?
 It is important that the students memorize this—not simply read it—so I would want to be able to verify that they are in fact reciting from memory.
+This seems a good application of Moodle Kaltura webcam recording assignments.
+I’ll show you an example how this assignments makes evident if students read off a page.
+I’ll also provide you with step-by step guides

+how you can make these assignments in Moodle,

+how your students take them in the LRC

+and how you grade them in Moodle.